Eric Nave: Royal Australian Navy service

 From 6 October 1918 to 4 July 1919 he was stationed aboard the training ship HMAS Tingira at Rose Bay, Sydney, then from 5 July 1919 to 30 September 1920 aboard the battlecruiser HMAS Australia, where he was promoted from paymaster midshipman to paymaster sub-lieutenant on 1 March 1920, with seniority from 1 February 1919.
 From 1 October 1920 to 17 January 1921 he was posted to HMAS Penguin, a depot ship at Sydney.

 Nave needed to be proficient in a foreign language to gain further promotion.
 He chose Japanese because "extra pay of 6d per day was paid to those qualified in French or German, but those proficient in Japanese received 5/0d" – five shillings, i.e. ten times the rate for French or German.
 He was based in Japan from February 1921 to April 1923, and was then examined by the officials of the British Embassy in Tokyo and awarded the highest pass mark (91%) ever recorded by them, also receiving promotion to paymaster lieutenant on 1 September 1921.
-He returned to service at sea aboard HMAS Brisbane from April 1923 to January 1924, and was then was attached to the staff of the Rear Admiral Commanding HM Australian Fleet.
+He returned to service at sea aboard HMAS Brisbane from April 1923 to January 1924, and was then attached to the staff of the Rear Admiral Commanding HM Australian Fleet.